-I. CHOOSE A TOPIC.

-- A. Social Studies Disciplines - 1.
-ANTHROPOLOGY People are survivors.

-I am a survivor.

-- 2. ECONOMICS People are consumers and producers.
+- I. CHOOSE A TOPIC. - A. Social Studies Disciplines - ANTHROPOLOGY People are survivors.
+I am a survivor. - 2.
+ECONOMICS People are consumers and producers.
 I am a consumer and producer. - 3.
 GEOGRAPHY People are earth dwellers.
 I am an earth dweller. - 4.
 HISTORY People are descendants.
 I am a descendant. - 5.
 POLITICAL SCIENCE People are citizens.
 I am a citizen. - 6.
 SOCIOLOGY/SOCIAL PSYCHOLOGY People are members of groups.
-I am a member of many groups. - People are individuals.
+I am a member of many groups.
+People are individuals.
 I am an individual.

-[Ann Angell, Emory University]

-- B. Think of a current topic about which you like to read and study; think of problems you would like to see solved. - C. Look through newspapers, a variety of magazines (Time, Newsweek, U.S. News and World Report, Psychology Today, National Geographic, etc.) and other current publications.
+[Ann Angell, Emory University] - B. Think of a current topic about which you like to read and study; think of problems you would like to see solved. - C. Look through newspapers, a variety of magazines (Time, Newsweek, U.S. News and World Report, Psychology Today, National Geographic, etc.) and other current publications.
 Read current editorials, listen to radio and television news broadcasts. - D. Brainstorm possible topics.
-Talk to parents, teachers, and other students about topics that may interest you. - E. Identify any bias you may have concerning a possible topic.
-Determine if you can sort through the data and not be prejudiced.

-II.
-FORMULATE AN APPROPRIATE RESEARCH QUESTION.

-- A. List ten questions that deal with your topic. - B. Ask each of these questions about your possible research questions: - 1.
+Talk to parents, teachers, and other students about topics that may interest you. - E. Identify any bias or strong feelings you may have concerning a possible topic.
+Determine if you can sort through the data and not be influenced to find a confirmation of your ideas. - II.
+FORMULATE AN APPROPRIATE RESEARCH QUESTION. - A. List ten possible research questions that deal with your topic. - B. Ask each of these questions about your possible 10 research questions: - 1.
 Can you do original research on the topic? (preferable) - 2.
-Is the topic relevant?
+Is the topic relevant? - 3.
 Will the answer be of any benefit to you or your community?
-Ask "so what?" about the question. - 3.
-Does the question use words that need to be defined? - 4.
-Did you avoid questions with "yes" or "no" answers? - 5.
-Do you already know the answer to the question? (avoid) - 6.
-Are you biased or prejudiced about the topic? - 7.
-Will you be able to draw some kind of conclusion to the question? - 8.
+Ask "so what?" about the possible research question Does it matter? - 4.
+Does the question use words that need to be defined? - 5.
+Did you avoid questions with "yes" or "no" answers? (avoid) - 6.
+Do you already know the answer to the question? (avoid) - 7.
+Do you have strong feelings about the topic that could affect your research? - 8.
+Will you be able to draw any conclusions to answer the research question? - 9.
 Can you find information in your community on the topic?

-- C. Narrow your list of questions to three.
+- C. Narrow your list of possible research questions to three.

-- 1. Discuss the questions with parents, teachers, and friends.
+- 1. Discuss the possible research questions with parents, teachers, and friends.

 - 2. Choose the best research question.

-III.
-DETERMINE THE PURPOSE FOR CHOOSING THE TOPIC AND QUESTION.
+- III.
+DETERMINE THE PURPOSE FOR CHOOSING THE TOPIC AND RESEARCH QUESTION.

-- A. Why have you chosen this topic? - B. Write a paragraph explaining why.
+- A. Why have you chosen this topic?

+- B. Write a paragraph explaining why.

-IV.
+- IV.
 CHOOSE METHODS OF RESEARCH.

 - A. Begin in the Media Center.

 - 1. Books

 - 2. Magazines (use the Reader's Guide)

 - 3. Newspapers (scan indices for the past several years)

 - 4. Government Documents

 - 5. Vertical Files

 - B. Choose at least one (preferably 2 or 3) original means of research.

 - 1. Interviews

 - 2. Polls

 - 3. Oral Histories

 - 4. Case Studies

 - 5. Questionnaires

 - 6. Photographs

 - 7. Movies/Sound Recordings

 - 8. Experiments/Observations

 - 9. Maps

 - 10. Physical Remains (buildings, artifacts, landscapes)

-- 11. Unpublished Manuscripts (wills, letters, deeds, minutes, diaries, family Bible)
+- 11. Unpublished Manuscripts (wills, letters, deeds, minutes, diaries)

-V. CONDUCT THE RESEARCH.
+- V. CONDUCT THE RESEARCH.

-- A. Devise a timeline. - B. Keep a daily journal of the progress (both successes and setbacks) of the progress of your research. - C. Roadblocks may occur during the research process.
+- A. Devise a timeline.

+- B. Keep a daily journal of the progress (both successes and setbacks) of the progress of your research.

+- C. Roadblocks may occur during the research process.
 When they happen, do not quit.
 Talk with your parents/teacher and revise the plan.
 Not finding an answer may be just as significant as finding one.